How to Make Your Next Trip Hassle-Free

-List everything ...from what to pack (and what you should not missed out when you repack later), to where to go.
-When it comes to me, I prefer to make an ultimate itinerary list - or complete personal guidebook, some might say - and be done with everything beforehand.
+...from what to pack (and what you should not missed out when you repack later), to where to go.
+When it comes to me, I prefer to make an ultimate itinerary list—or complete personal guidebook, some might say—and be done with everything beforehand.
 Yes, it requires a lot of hard work (and hours of Googling!), but it would be a real life saver.
 If you use apps for this, just don't forget to put everything available offline.

-Figure out airport transfers.
 Whenever you plan a trip, don't forget that the thing you must do before visiting the city is getting out from the airport.
 This is the thing that I tend to forget and always ends up making me all confused.
-Airports often have dedicated train or coach to the city centre.
+Airports often have dedicated train or coach to the city center.
 Head over to the information desk or just Google up to check whether it's the most efficient and inexpensive option for you.

-Check-in early.
 To save more time and settle in with very little fuss, do check-in as early as 24 hours before the scheduled departing time.
 I always opt for online check-in even though I can wait for the first counter opens at the airport.
-Early check-in will reduce nearly 90 percent of the hassle in a flight trip (kidding, I just made that up), because you don't have to go through a long queue, which always be the most irritating thing.
+Early check-in will reduce nearly 90 percent of the hassle in a flight trip (kidding, I just made that up), because you don't have to go through a long queue, which is a time-saver.
 Especially if you have many baggage with you.